Why study Occupational Therapy at TWU?

 Explore our degrees.

-- Master of Occupational Therapy Program (for entry to the profession)
+- Entry-Level Doctor of Occupational Therapy (for entry to the profession)

 - Clinical Doctorate of Occupational Therapy Program (post-professional OTD)